What is the "Gospel"?

 Part Four: Seeing, but not Perceiving

-This book was meant to provoke but not to offend.
-Some may find the position presented in these pages to be something new or out of balance; though if you read this in its entirety, and search the Scriptures with an open heart, I believe you will find that what I am presenting is indeed the “old-time Gospel,” and is as balanced as the Bible is.
+My intention in writing this book is to provoke spiritual thought, but not to offend.
+Some may find the position presented in these pages to be something new, though if this booklet provokes you enough to read it in its entirety, and search the Scriptures with an open heart, I believe you will find that what I am presenting is indeed the “old-time gospel.”
 I am considerably troubled that the trend of modern biblical thinking has swung so far to one side and remained there for so long, making salvation so easy, as to be damning many souls to hell who have not a concern in the world that they may be spiritually lost.
 What is more troubling is that the teaching which has led to such over-confidence is now so glibly accepted as biblical fact, that one is considered unloving, judgmental, unbalanced, a legalist or a false teacher for suggesting that the Bible may actually teach otherwise.

 I speak as one who spent my entire Christian life and teaching career on the other side of this, for lack of a better term, “controversy.”
 The thinking that I now call “easy-believism” was so ingrained in me, the Bible passages so often presented the same way, the altar calls so regularly making the same appeals, that I never questioned such interpretations seriously.
-I have since had to repent before God for allowing some very serious passages to be dispensed with much too easily, specifically: (1) the many warning passages which I now consider to the lost were preached as warnings to the saved; (2) the “forsake all and follow Me” passages, though presented by Christ as essential to the very definition of a Christian, were preached as being merely ways to become more spiritual; and (3) the “continue in the faith” passages were mostly ignored.
+I have since had to repent before God for allowing some very serious passages to be dispensed with much too easily.
+These include (1) the many warning passages which I now consider to be for the lost were preached as warnings to the saved; (2) the Savior's “forsake all and follow Me” passages, though presented by Christ as essential to the very definition of a Christian, were preached as being merely ways to become more spiritual; and (3) the “continue in the faith” passages were mostly ignored.
 I now know that these passages were interpreted completely differently little more than a century ago, by brilliant and godly men who spent their lives in their Bibles and on their knees.
 Their conclusions should not be flippantly overlooked, especially because we have no new evidence to refute them.
-Proverbs 22:28 warns, “Remove not the ancient landmark, which thy fathers have set.”
+Proverbs 22:28 warns, “Do not remove the ancient landmark Which your fathers have se..”

-What, then, is the Gospel?
-Distilling it into a Romans-Road type of formula is dangerously misleading.
-Like a finely cut stone, the Gospel has many facets in Scripture.
+What, then, is the "gospel"?
+It is the "good news," of course.
+But distilling it into a Romans-Road type of formula is dangerously misleading.
+Like a finely cut stone, the gospel has many facets in Scripture.
 One facet reveals it as a remedy for man’s depraved condition; another, as the sum total of all God’s commands to believe in, trust, embrace, follow after and forsake all for, Christ.
 Another reveals it as a treasure trove of precious truths pertaining to salvation, the saved individual and his wonderful position in Christ; and another, as a body of evidences by which God’s elect may know if they have attained it.
-All of these facets must be recognized, or we will have a defective Gospel.
+All of these facets must be recognized, or we will have a defective gospel.

 In this book I may challenge your sacred doctrines, your favorite authors, or your common practices; if so, please consider that I had to challenge my own first.
-My message concerns the Lordship of Christ in the life of a true Christian (though I believe that statement in itself contains a redundancy), and because this message is so rarely presented clearly today, this book may cause you to react emotionally and jump to false conclusions.
-Therefore, please understand that: (1) I am not in any way preaching that sinless perfection is possible in this life, though some without justification have accused me of doing so.
+My message concerns the Lordship of Christ in the life of a true Christian (though I believe that statement in itself is a redundancy); and because this message is so rarely presented clearly today, this book may cause you to react emotionally and jump to false conclusions.
+Therefore, please understand that: (1) I am not in any way preaching that sinless perfection is possible in this life, though some have accused me of doing so.
 (2) I am not preaching that any true believer can lose his salvation, though I abhor the presumptuous self-assurance that characterizes our churches today.
 (3) I am not preaching that we are saved or kept through works; in fact, I would suggest it is the doctrines I take issue with that come closer to such a notion.
-(4) I am not rehashing the old Calvinism versus Arminianism arguments.
-Though I have a strong belief in the sovereignty of God, I can respect some Arminians, such as John Wesley, for their strong stand on Lordship, while taking issue with some Calvinists who have not stood so.
+(4) I am not rehashing the Calvinism versus Arminianism arguments.
+Though I have a strong belief in the sovereignty of God, I can respect some Arminians, such as John Wesley, for their strong stand on Christ's Lordship, and yet take issue with many Calvinists who have not stood so.
 (5) I am not focusing on a petty or peripheral issue, nor am I speaking to the head and not to the heart.
 My focus is an individual’s eternal salvation – how one may find it and know it – something I believe the modern evangelical church has played carelessly with, and without which no one has a right to claim any of the wonderful promises of the Bible.
 (6) I am not attacking or defending any particular denomination or theological system such as covenant or dispensational theology; the Lordship issue cuts across these lines.
-(7) I am not attacking people; nor am I attacking anyone’s motives: Many who express the positions I now take issue with were, or are, sincere men of God who loved the Bible and cared for people’s souls.
+(7) I am not attacking people; nor am I attacking anyone’s motives: Many who express the positions I now take issue with were, or are, sincere men who loved God and His Word, and cared for people’s souls.

 Perhaps most of all, I am not personally attacking you or the people you love.
 If I put doubts in your mind that cause you to question the salvation testimony of a child, a parent, a friend, or someone else you care about, perhaps the promise, “those who rebuke the wicked will have delight, And a good blessing will come upon them” (Proverbs 24:25), will give you the strength to bring a new challenge to that person.
 If it is your own testimony that I bring into question, consider the words of John Bunyan when introducing a similar message: